-Allow Rural Residential development (one- to five-acre lots) outside of planned City Expansion Areas in locations identified as suitable or highly suitable for development.
+Allow Rural Residential development (at least one- to five-acre lots) where designated on the Future Land Use Map in accordance with applicable land use guidelines in Chapter 3.
 Coordinate with NRWD to provide and enhance service capabilities to these areas.